DeadmanXXXII/QuickSwitch/README.md

 # QuickSwitch

-This repository is full of quick ootb tools for changinf IP's and flushing cahces.
+This repository is full of quick ootb tools for changing IP's and flushing cahces.

-## For Mac address Changes please use BasicSOC-Drills
+## For Mac address changes please use BasicSOC-Drills